alejanicki/alejanicki/README.md

 ### Hello there !
 My name is Alessandro 😁

-- 🖥️ I'm looking for an opportunity in Backend programming development
+- 🖥️ I'm a fullstack developer looking for an opportunity
-- 📚 I’m currently studying to be a fullstack developer
+- 📚 I’m currently studying to improve my skills as a fullstack developer
 - 🌐 Languages: Portuguese (Native) and English (Advanced)
 - 🤓 Geek Lover